NATO still causes too many civilian deaths: Karzai

 But the strategy has proved difficult.
 At least 15 civilians have died despite the care taken.
 Meanwhile, the painstaking process of separating out innocent people from militants has slowed troops` progress in gaining control of the Taliban stronghold.

-In Marjah on Saturday, small arms fire and single sniper rounds intensified in a pocket near the centre of town as insurgent gun squads tried to close in on Marines, who fought back with their own sniper fire and grenade launchers.
+In Marjah on Saturday, small arms fire and single sniper rounds intensified in a pocket near the center of town as insurgent gun squads tried to close in on Marines, who fought back with their own sniper fire and grenade launchers.

 The massive operation in Marjah — a town of about 80,000 people — is the biggest since the 2001 US-led invasion of Afghanistan.
 Twelve NATO troops have died so far in the offensive, and senior Marine officers say intelligence reports suggest more than 120 insurgents have died.